Allergies

 Allergy testing

+Allergy testing may involve initial skin prick testing or measuring specific immunoglobulin (Ig)E levels to different allergens in the blood (serum).
 Commercial allergy testing kits are not recommended.
 These tests are often of a low standard and are generally considered to be unreliable.
 Allergy tests should always be interpreted by a qualified professional who has detailed knowledge of your symptoms and medical history.

-It involves putting a drop of liquid on to your forearm that contains a substance to which you you may be allergic.
+Skin prick testing.
+Skin prick testing is one of the most common allergy tests.
+The test is usually performed on your forearm.
+It involves putting a drop of liquid on to your forearm that contains a substance to which you may be allergic.
 The skin under the drop is then gently pricked with a lancet.
-The site is inspected after about 15 minutes and compared with positive and negative controls, to detect sensitisation to allergens.
-If you're allergic to the substance, an itchy, red bump will appear within 15 minutes.
+The site is inspected after about 15 minutes.
+If you're allergic to the substance, an itchy, red bump may appear within this time.
+Most people find skin prick testing not particularly painful, but it can be a little uncomfortable.
+It's also very safe.

-See the separate leaflet called Skin Prick Allergy Test for more details.
+See the separate leaflet called Skin prick allergy test for more details.

-Although both skin prick testing and the IgE blood tests are very useful, they must be interpreted in the context of your clinical history.
-Some people have positive test results but do not develop symptoms of allergy symptoms when exposed to the relevant allergen (false positive).
-Therefore randomly testing for many different food allergens is not recommended as there is a high false positive rate.
+Although both skin prick testing and the IgE blood tests are very useful, the results must be interpreted in the context of your clinical history.
+Some people have positive test results but do not develop allergy symptoms when exposed to the relevant allergen (false positive result).
 Some people may have a strong history of allergy symptoms to a particular allergen but have negative allergy test results (false negative result).
+The bigger the size of the skin prick wheal, or the higher the concentration of serum-specific IgE, the greater the risk of the result being correct, but it does not mean that symptoms will necessarily be more severe.

+Oral food challenge.
+If the results of allergy testing do not correspond with the clinical history, an oral food challenge may be needed to confirm a diagnosis of food allergy and identify the cause.
+This is the most accurate way to diagnose food allergies.
 It involves giving increasing quantities of the food allergen under medical supervision, starting with direct exposure of the allergen on your lips, and, if no response on your lips, then gradual, increased amounts to eat as you can tolerate.
 If this does not cause any symptoms then the test is negative and allergy can be excluded.
+An oral food challenge may cause a severe reaction, and therefore is always carried out in a clinic where a severe reaction can be treated if it does develop.

-See the separate leaflet called Patch Testing for Contact Dermatitis for more details.
+See the separate leaflet called Patch testing for contact dermatitis for more details.

 Allergic reaction treatment